shekhargulati/git-the-missing-tutorial/README.md

 	new file:   README.md
 ```

-> **If you have multiple files then you can use `git add <file1> <file2> .. <filen>` or `git add --all` to stage them in one command.**
+> **If you have multiple files then you can use `git add <file1> <file2> .. <filen>` or `git add --all` or `git add -A` to stage them in one command.**

 ### git commit

 Once you have a smallest working change, you should commit it to your version control system.
-Smallest working change could be a test case, a small piece of functional code, a line or paragraph in your text file, etc. **You should commit often and daily.**
+Smallest working change could be a test case, a small piece of functional code, a line or paragraph in your text file, etc. **You should commit often and daily.** Also, every commit should strive to do exactly one change.

 After staging your changes, next step is to commit them into your local Git repository.
 To do that, we will use commit command as shown below.